Stanford Math Tournament

 Teams compete in groups of up to eight students.
 The contest consists of an individual portion as well as a team portion.

 The team portion consists of a team test and a power round.

 The Team Test is a 50-minute exam consisting of 15 short answer questions.

 The Power Round is a 90-minute exam with a series of proof-based questions on a single topic that is revealed and briefly described at the beginning of the round.

 Students may choose to take two individual subject tests in a specific topic or take a single, longer General Test.

 The Subject Tests are 50-minute exams consisting of 10 short answer questions.
 The subjects offered are Advanced Topics, Algebra, Calculus, and Geometry.
 The Advanced Topics test covers probability, number theory, and combinatorics.

 The General Test is a 110-minute exam consisting of 25 short answer questions that is designed for students that have less mathematical background.

-For full rules and more detailed information, see our 2014 rules page.
+For full rules and more detailed information, see our SMT 2015 info page.

 Frequently Asked Questions